saraparveen26/Data-Visualization---US-Border-Crossing/README.md

 Across the US-Canada border, the top three busiest states are Michigan, New York and Washington.
 Michigan has the most vehicle traffic followed by New York at a close second.
 New York has on average the most people traffic followed by Washington.
 New York has about 1.5 times more people traffic than Washington.
 New York remains the busiest state overall for both vehicle and people traffic showing a more consistent traffic trend lines across the years.
 In New York, there is a significant difference between the number of people crossing the border versus vehicles crossing the border.
 The people traffic is about 2 times more.
 In regards to both vehicle and people traffic, the volumes increased between 2009 and mid-2012 for the top three busiest states then started to decrease.
 Of the three, Michigan has remained relatively steady across the years whereas New York and Washington show greater volatility in their decline.
 Zooming out, the busiest states also coincide with the busiest ports along the US-Canada border i.e. New York and Washington.
 For the people traffic, New York is on average 7 times busier than Vermont on average.
 For vehicle traffic, Michigan is on average on 10 times busier than Vermont on average.

-# *Question 5: Which are the top 3 busiest states across US-Mexico border?*
+# *Question 5: What are the top 3 busiest states along the US-Mexico border?*

 For this question, both bar graphs and line graphs were used to draw some observations.